My Own ESP32 IoT Device for Collecting Sensor Data - For Beginners and Arduino Users

 • Tools used: Arduino IDE (Download: https://www.arduino.cc/), KiCad (Download: https://www.kicad.org/)

-• PC Specifications: A standard PC with internet access
+• PC Specifications: A basic PC with internet access

 Learning Materials

-• Lecture Videos: Each lecture is approximately 10 to 15 minutes long (24 lectures in total)
+• Lecture Videos: Each lecture is approximately 10 to 15 minutes long (Total of 24 lectures)

-• Provided Lecture Materials: PowerPoint slides for each lecture, firmware (Levels 1–11, 11 in total), KiCad project files (including Gerber files and BOM files)
+• Provided Lecture Materials: PowerPoint slides for each lecture, firmware (Level 1 ~ 11, 11 in total), KiCad project files (including Gerber files and BOM files)

 Prerequisites and Notices

-• The firmware is written in C and C++ languages, and all of it is provided as learning materials, so you can download and use it immediately without needing to edit it.
+• The firmware is written in C and C++ languages, and all of it is provided as learning materials.
+You can download and use it immediately without the need for any editing.

 Recommended for